Gabaldonlab/B-GUT-decontamination/README.md

 This will create the "my_singularity.sif", ready to be used with our snakemake pipeline.

-2. Marenostrum 5

-You will find the .sif file at gpfs/projects/bsc40/current/okhannous/Decontamination_fungal_database/my_singularity.sif

 ## How to run the pipeline using the Singularity image